How Geocaching Works

 The Ballad of East and West, Rudyard Kipling

 Those of us without access to two strong men from the ends of the earth, whom we can handily position face to face, can recreate the experience of “neither East nor West” by visiting this cache, which is situated on the WGS84 meridian.

 You are looking for a plastic food box, containing a smaller plastic food box.

 Public parking is available at Botley Hill (TQ 39861 55463) followed by a steep descent.
 Access by train is best from Oxted (about 2km as the crow flies) or Caterham (about 6km as the crow flies).

 If you have an OS Explorer map No 146 of recent vintage (post 1998) you will see the Greenwich Meridian is marked as a green line a little way to the West of the cache.
 Why is this?
 Well, the WGS84 meridian is actually 102.5 metres East of the “Airy Meridian” used by the Ordnance Survey.
-There is an explanation of this here and another one here
+There is an explanation of this here

 You can find a plaque that marks where the Airy meridian crosses the Vanguard way at (TQ 39499 54628).
 See also this waymark.
 You may wish to log a visit to this waymark when logging a visit to the cache.